 Vitamin B6 took away most of my nausea.
 It was a godsend. (and while you can totally just take a vitamin, I love these anti-nausea pops that already have B6 in them, because the tart flavor can help you feel a little better too).

 And the medication my doctor recommended?
 Believe it or not, it’s Unisom, the sleep aid.
 In fact, studies have shown that the combo of Vitamin B6 and Unisom can reduce nausea and vomiting by 70%!
+And, doxylamine has been classified by the FDA as safe for pregnant women.

 I didn’t hear about this medication combination until the tail-end of my first trimester for my first child, so I suffered through without a lot of help.
 But with my second pregnancy, you better believe I got both of those remedies just as soon as I started feeling sick.
 It made a huge difference.